ISTANBUL BLOG: Turkey awakes to inflation at 115%

 President Recep Tayyip Erdogan, meanwhile, has committed to sticking with his unconventional monetary policy that in the last few months of 2021 brought 500bp of rate cuts despite rampant inflation.
 The lira promptly collapsed.
 No surprise there.
 Turkey’s monetary policy is cuckoo.
 Monetary policy efficiency is in deep minus.
 There are not too many foreign investors left in lira.
 And the policy rate no longer has any clear impact on domestic interest rates.

-Since December 20, monetary conditions in Turkey have tightened even though the policy rate has been kept on hold.
-Since the second half of January, the Erdogan regime has again been utilising the public banks to easy monetary conditions.
+Since December 20, monetary conditions in Turkey have in fact tightened even though the policy rate has been kept on hold.
+From the second half of January, the Erdogan regime again started utilising the public banks to ease monetary conditions.

 After the pumping in of around 100bn of lira loans in both November and December, net lira creation remained high at TRY59bn in January.